greenboxal/doggohub/doc/university/high-availability/aws/README.md

 actually live.

-On the secruity group section let's create a new one named `gitlab-loadbalancer-sec-group` and allow both HTTP ad HTTPS traffic from anywhere.
+On the secruity group section let's create a new one named `doggohub-loadbalancer-sec-group` and allow both HTTP ad HTTPS traffic from anywhere.

 The Load Balancer Health will allow us to indicate where to ping and what